durasj/webamp-desktop/README.md

 # Winamp2-js for desktop

 Unnoficial application based on [Winamp2-js](https://github.com/captbaritone/winamp2-js) - "A reimplementation of Winamp 2.9 in HTML5 and JavaScript.".
-This is, for now, proof of concept, but you can already drop the files on the player and play them or use different skins.
+Although this app is still just a proof of concept, you can already drop the files on the player and play them or use different skins.

 [![Screenshot of Winamp2-js for desktop](./screen.gif)](https://github.com/durasj/winamp2-js-desktop)